elunna/nerfhack-changelog/README.md

 ### Partial Reflection
 * Ported from EvilHack
 * Reflection will deflect most, but not all, of the effects of ray attacks.
 * Example: You are hit by a cold ray, it reflects off your amulet of reflection, but you don't yet possess cold resistance.
 * If you don't have sleep resistance, but you reflect a sleep ray, you will fall asleep for 1d6 turns (which could be lessened by your current level of sleep resistance).
 * If you reflect disintegration ray, you still take 12d6 damage (subject to your current level of disintegration resistance).
 * If you reflect a death ray, you still take damage and lose max HP.
-This can be mitigated by magic resistance and half-spell damage, but is impossible to fully prevent.
+This can be mitigated by magic resistance and spell damage reduction, but is impossible to fully prevent.
 * Item destruction from elemental effects (like fire or cold) is prevented when rays are reflected.
 * Reflection only provides partial protection from **floating eye gazes** - the player will still be subject to d2 turns of paralysis without free action.
 This is weighted on Luck, so the higher your Luck the better the chance to avoid the gaze.
 * **Medusa's gaze** has no effect on her if reflected back from more than 3 squares away.